adoptium/blog.adoptium.net/content/blog/the-first-drop-introducing-adoptopenjdk-quality-assurance-aqa-v1-0/index.md

 title: "The First Drop: Introducing AdoptOpenJDK Quality Assurance (AQA) v1.0"
 date: "2019-07-24T22:01:41+00:00"
 author: shelleylambert
+description: AdoptOpenJDK Quality Assurance (AQA) is a curated set of open tests that we run against our release builds at AdoptOpenJDK.
+These tests assess whether a binary meets the high quality standards expected by enterprise customers.
 tags:
   - test
   - AQA
 ---

 AdoptOpenJDK Quality Assurance (AQA) is a curated set of open tests that we run against our release builds at AdoptOpenJDK.
-These tests assess whether a binary meets the high quality standards expected by enterprise customers. <!-- excerpt-end --> They verify that binaries are:
+These tests assess whether a binary meets the high quality standards expected by enterprise customers.
+They verify that binaries are:

 * Functionally correct
 * Secure